ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 66 complete B-block peals

-I have found over 500 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [47 to 71] of round blocks where the sixes can be rearranged to give 66 complete B-blocks.
+I have found over [84 sets of round B-blocks](oddblocks/oddblocks_66.txt] which together with some B-blocks exactly cover the extent in an odd number [47 to 71] of round blocks where the sixes can be rearranged to give 66 complete B-blocks.
 Some of the sets of blocks are given below together with some peals.

 ### 47 round blocks, signature: 39:2+63
 ```